 Elk & LK Railroad Between Gassaway and Shock

-Again, we express our appreciation to Ron Miller for the loaning of these photographs he has collected from the
+Again, we express our appreciation to Ron Miller for the photographs he has collected from the

 families who have lived in this part of the world.
 We will continue this series on Bear Fork, the stories and pictures